-"World view" is just that: peoples' perceptions, or views, of the world, their "outlook" as to what is "real".
-These perceptions involve systems of belief, values and behaviours, and impact how men and women interpret the world and interact with it.
-We can talk about an "Islamic world view" a "Marxist world view", or an Australian Aboriginal world view.
+"World views" include peoples' perceptions of what is "real".
+These involve systems of belief, values and behaviours, and impact how men and women interpret the world and interact with it.
+We can talk about an "Islamic world view", a "Marxist world view", or an "Australian Aboriginal world view".

 When people cross from one world view to another, in a way that re-positions their thinking, we call this a "paradigm shift".
-Turning from one life direction to another as a result of this compass change is called "conversion".

-The difference between a scientific approach to world view and the Gospel is that Biblical paradigm shifts only occur in the human heart as a result of revelation Consider the implications of 1 Corinthians Chapter 2.
+The difference between a scientific approach to world view and the Gospel is that Biblical paradigm shifts only occur in the human heart as a result of supernatural revelation.
+This is the work of the Holy Spirit.

+Consider the implications of 1 Corinthians Chapter 2.
 Or the man healed by Jesus in John 9 "Once I was blind, but now I see".
 Saving faith is not subjective; it requires divine intervention (cf Jesus' conversation with Nicodemus about being "born again" in John 3).